Fact–value distinction: Moralistic fallacy

 The fact–value distinction is also closely related to the moralistic fallacy, an invalid inference of factual conclusions from purely evaluative premises.
 For example, an invalid inference "Because everybody ought to be equal, there are no innate genetic differences between people" is an instance of the moralistic fallacy.
-As for the naturalistic fallacy one attempts to move from an "is" to an "ought" statement, with the moralistic fallacy one attempts to move from an "ought" to an "is" statement.
+Where the naturalistic fallacy attempts to move from an "is" to an "ought" statement, the moralistic fallacy attempts to move from an "ought" to an "is" statement.

 Nietzsche's table of values

 Friedrich Nietzsche (1844–1900) in Thus Spoke Zarathustra said that a table of values hangs above every great people.
 Nietzsche argues that what is common among different peoples is the act of esteeming, of creating values, even if the values are different from one people to the next.
 Nietzsche asserts that what made people great was not the content of their beliefs, but the act of valuing.
 Thus the values a community strives to articulate are not as important as the collective will to act on those values.
 The willing is more essential than the intrinsic worth of the goal itself, according to Nietzsche.
 "A thousand goals have there been so far," says Zarathustra, "for there are a thousand peoples.
 Only the yoke for the thousand necks is still lacking: the one goal is lacking.
 Humanity still has no goal."
 Hence, the title of the aphorism, "On The Thousand And One Goals."
-The idea that one value-system is no more worthy than the next, although it may not be directly ascribed to Nietzsche, has become a common premise in modern social science.
+The idea that one value system is no more worthy than the next, although it may not be directly ascribed to Nietzsche, has become a common premise in modern social science.
 Max Weber and Martin Heidegger absorbed it and made it their own.
 It shaped their philosophical endeavor, as well as their political understanding.